Random walks with local memory: A native environment for random walk with local memory

-\end{enumerate} \end{definition} Intuitively, the transitivity condition requires that the mechanisms at all of the vertices follow the same procedure.
-We remark that all RWLMs in Section~\ref{rotor walks} (with $c$ given by a constant function) are transitive.
+Intuitively, the transitivity condition requires that the RWLM's mechanism at every vertex follow the same procedure.
+We remark that every RWLM in \S\ref{rotor walks}, with $c$ being a constant function, is transitive and $c$-stationary.

+For the rest of this paper, every RWLM will be transitive and $c$-stationary, and the underlying graph will always be a weighted Cayley graph, unless stated otherwise.
 Recall that $X_n$ denotes the location of the walker and $\rho_n$ denotes the rotor configuration at the $n$-th step of RWLM.